 | Last updated

-The star's latest movie, Top Gun: Maverick, broke records after becoming the highest-grossing movie of the year, earning $1.4 billion, to date, in worldwide box-office sales.
+One of the star's most recent movies, Top Gun: Maverick, broke records after becoming the second highest-grossing film of the year in 2022, earning $1.4 billion, to date, in worldwide box-office sales.

 That's not bad for a sequel that came out 36 years after the initial movie.

 With that being said, Cruise reportedly has a very unusual clause that seems to be at odds with the very genre he often stars in.